Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/23-search-skills.md

 10. When the script completes, review the output it displays and note the following information about your Azure resources (you will need these values later):
     - Storage account name
     - Storage connection string
-    - Cognitive Services account
+    - Azure AI Services account
-    - Cognitive Services key
+    - Azure AI Services key
     - Search service endpoint
     - Search service admin key
     - Search service query key

-11. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account, Azure Cognitive Services resource, and Azure Cognitive Search resource.
+11. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account, Azure AI Services resource, and Azure AI Search resource.

 ## Create a search solution